Concomitant variables in statistical analysis are observed during the study but are not the focus of the research.

 Using concomitant variables in Lean Six Sigma management studies frequently lead to numerous questions:

-3. How do randomized samples limit the impact of a concomitant variable?
-True random samples prevent selection bias.
+How does randomized samples limit the impact of a concomitant variable?

-Balancing Accuracy Against Study Cost and Efficiency Is a Judgement Call
+Balancing Accuracy Against Study Cost and Efficienty Is a Judgement Call

 No study is going to be perfect.
 You will always make tradeoffs between the cost of the study and its accuracy.
 Insist on too much precision, and the analysis can be too expensive or too difficult to execute to provide meaningful data.
 However, failing to identify and adjust for covariates can make a study’s results unreliable or even meaningless.